Causal Inference

 Participants and Reviews

-Participants were from Hebrew University of Jerusalem, National University of Singapore, Purdue University, University of Chicago, University of Maryland, etc. Below are sampled reviews from past participants.
+Participants were from Binghamton University, CDC, Claremont Graduate University, Harvard University, Hebrew University of Jerusalem, Idaho State Board of Education, International University of Japan, National University of Singapore, National Women's Law Center, Purdue University, Quinnipiac University, Sacred Heart University, University of Chicago, University of Maryland, University of Michigan, University of Texas Medical Branch, Vanderbilt University, etc. Below are sampled reviews from past participants.

 Wendy, University of Maryland